ilya-makhonin/ADS/README.md

 # Algorithms and Data Structures (ADS)

-Algorithms and Data Structures developed on JavaScript
+Algorithms and Data Structures developed in JavaScript

 ---

-The repository includes implementation some algorithms and data structures.
+The repository includes implementation of some algorithms and data structures.